 - 1/2 teaspoon ground black pepper

-- 1 pound green beans — ends trimmed and cut in half (or swap trimmed asparagus, cut into 2-inch pieces)
+- 1 pound green beans ends trimmed and cut in half (or swap trimmed asparagus, cut into 2-inch pieces)

-- 1 shallot — minced
+- 1 small shallot minced

-- 2 cloves garlic — minced
+- 2 cloves garlic minced

 - 1/2 teaspoon Italian seasoning

-- 1 medium lemon — zest and juice, plus additional lemon slices for serving
+- 1 medium lemon zest and juice, plus additional lemon slices for serving

 - Chopped fresh thyme or parsley

-- Prepared brown rice
+- Steamed brown rice

 - Cauliflower rice

-- Nice crusty bread
+- Crusty bread

 - Whole wheat pasta

-Place a rack in the center of your oven and preheat the oven to 375 degrees F. Season the chicken with salt and pepper.
+- Place a rack in the center of your oven and preheat the oven to 375 degrees F. Season the chicken with salt and pepper.

-In a large, ovenproof skillet, melt 2 tablespoons of butter over medium heat.
+- In a large, ovenproof skillet, melt 2 tablespoons of butter over medium heat.
 Add the chicken and sear on both sides until deeply golden brown, 10 to 12 minutes total.
 Transfer to a plate.

-Reduce the heat to medium low.
-Add the remaining tablespoon butter, then the green beans, shallot, garlic, and Italian seasoning.
+- Reduce the heat to medium-low.
+Add the remaining tablespoon of butter, then the green beans, shallot, garlic, and Italian seasoning.
 Stir to combine.
 Cook for 7 minutes, stirring often, until the green beans are crisp-tender.

-Place the skillet in the oven and cook for 15 to 25 minutes, or until an instant-read thermometer inserted in the thickest portion of the chicken registers 165 degrees F and the juices run clear (the cook time will vary based on the size of your chicken).
+- Place the skillet in the oven and cook for 15 to 25 minutes, or until an instant-read thermometer inserted in the thickest portion of the chicken registers 165 degrees F and the juices run clear.
+(Note: the cooking time will vary based on the size of your chicken).